Quick answer

 - You really only use one service.
 Cancel Apple One and resubscribe to that single thing standalone.
 The cleanest example I keep pointing friends at: a student on Apple Music Student ($5.99/mo) gets Apple TV+ included free — one $5.99 line replaces $23.98 of standalone Music + TV+ and undercuts Apple One Individual by roughly $14/month.

-How to cancel or downgrade
+How to cancel Apple One on iPhone, iPad, or Mac

 - iPhone or iPad.
 Settings → tap your name → Subscriptions → tap Apple One → Cancel Subscription, or pick a lower tier to downgrade.